aws-ia/cfn-abi-crowdstrike-fcs/guide/content/architecture.md

         * IAM Role for CodeBuild Execution
         * EventBridge Rule to send cluster events to centralized EventBus

+### ECR Connections
+* If you enable ECR Connections:
+    * In the primary region of all child accounts:
+        * IAM Role for ECR Registry Connection Scanning
+        * Lambda Function to register each AWS Region with Registry Connection Service
+        * IAM Role for Lambda Execution
+        * Secret for storing Falcon API Credentials

 **Next:** Choose [Deployment options](/deployment-options/index.html).